7 Steps to Find the Right Radiation Safety Glasses

 4) Narrow Your Search to Your Needs

 Once you have a general and broad understanding of your options, begin to narrow your search.
 The criteria that once again becomes most important here are the needs you have defined in the first step.
-Any pair of safety glasses that doesn’t fit that need should be sorted out.
+Any pair of safety glasses that don’t fit that need should be sorted out.

 For example, your specific situation may include radiation hazards from all around you.
 In that case, face shields and goggles make more sense.
 But if the radiation is only light and comes from straight ahead, a less intense pair may be able to do the trick.